VideoCurio/nixos-configuration/README.md

 ### Dot files

-[My NixOS-dotfiles](https://github.com/VideoCurio/nixos-dotfiles) come pre-installed with my COSMIC theme (WIP) and for a nice Alacritty and ZSH integration.
+[curios-dotfiles](https://github.com/VideoCurio/nixos-dotfiles) come pre-installed with my COSMIC theme (WIP) and for a nice Alacritty and ZSH integration.

 -----